 Delivering everything you need to record with a Zoom H4n, the Lavalier Microphone Kit from Purple Panda is perfect for podcasting, vlogging, hosting radio interviews, and more.

-The microphone comes with a generous 4.9ft cable, which allows for a variety of placements without being restrictive.
+The microphone comes with a generous 4.9ft cable, allowing various placements without being restrictive.
 It also has omnidirectional recording capabilities that pick up sound from a 360º arc, enhancing vocals and drowning out background noise.

 Lightweight and durable, you’ll feel as though you’re not even wearing a mic as you record, and it’s compatible with multiple devices thanks to a universal 3.5mm stereo jack.

 The kit includes a mini USB adapter and a TRS (2-ring) adapter that increases the variety of recording devices with which you can use it even more.
-Add a 3m extension cable, a fuzzy windscreen, an extra clip, and access to an eBook for those making films, and it’s the full package, in a handy drawstring pouch.
+Add a 3m extension cable, a fuzzy windscreen, an extra clip, and access to an eBook for those making films, and it’s the whole package in a handy drawstring pouch.

 - A 4.9ft cable offers more freedom over placement without feeling restrictive